More Reasons to Hate the Dentist

 Alex: So people might assume that dentists are trained like other doctors, but in fact, these differences remain, and dentistry has actually been late to catch up to a lot of things other medical scientists take for granted, including even the idea that there should be evidence to support common practices and procedures.

 Ferris: There’s this whole movement called evidence-based medicine.
 And it also has a very long history: It started at least in the 1960s.
 Some scholars think you can trace it back centuries.
-And dentistry didn’t start having the same conversations until probably the mid 1990s.
-The whole idea of evidence-based medicine is, “We need to move focus away from received wisdom and intuition and kind of the old ways of doing medicine and towards the results of highly controlled empirical studies.”
+And dentistry didn’t start having the same conversations until probably the mid-1990s.
+The whole idea of evidence-based medicine is, “We need to move focus away from received wisdom and intuition and kind of the old ways of doing medicine and toward the results of highly controlled empirical studies.”

 Laura: The trouble for dentistry is that there simply isn’t a strong body of evidence backing up even many of the most common dental procedures that we take for granted.